Last Updated on July 14, 2022 by Malerie Yolen-Cohen and Sandra Foyt

 The Getaway Mavens have been hard at work, collecting and organizing the best romantic destinations in Northeast USA (Virginia to Maine).

 The following surprisingly romantic weekend getaways near NYC, Boston, Philadelphia, and Washington DC are perfect: to pop the question, for a nearby honeymoon, to celebrate a special life event, or just determine if you and “the one” are actually compatible.

 If you’re looking for more romantic getaway ideas, however, check out links to individual states and New England that we’ve provided beneath each State heading below.
-The following list of 110 destinations is merely the start.
+And don’t miss our list of 150 romantic getaways in the USA; there are three in every state.
+The following collection of 110 destinations is merely the start.
 You’ll find hundreds more destinations near you.

 Choose one (or all) and snuggle up.

 Romantic Weekend Getaways in Connecticut

 Hartford’s got men and women of letters galore – most notably, Mark Twain, Noah Webster, and Harriet Beecher Stowe.
 Stay within the hulking commercial buildings downtown, at the newly opened boutique hotel, The Goodwin.

 Or book a room at the new artsy Delamar, in the upscale shopping and dining district of West Hartford.

 2. New Haven CT

 Of course, Yale University takes center stage in New Haven, but foodies have been flocking to this college town for decades.
 Cool-kids of all ages can stay in a variety of class-act boutique hotels.